Liquid cryptocurrency exchange review

 Compare Liquid’s features with those offered by a range of other leading crypto exchanges.
 If you then decide that you’d like to start trading on Liquid, visit the Liquid website to sign up for an account.

 To register, click the “Sign up” link and select your country of residence.
 You can then provide your email address, create a password and enter your full name.
-As 2-factor authentication is a mandatory requirement, you’ll need to set this up before you can start trading.
+As two-factor authentication is a mandatory requirement, you’ll need to set this up before you can start trading.

 Disclosure: At time of writing, the author holds ADA, ICX, IOTA and XLM.